-Introduction: Getting into the millionaire mindset is difficult work.
+Introduction: Getting into is difficult work.
 It develops the way you think, act, and work in your job, habits, and personal life.
 Let's review, for a moment, what that mindset involves.
 It involves ridding yourself of characteristics that are negative, unhealthy, and mind numbing -- and developing discipline, focus, good health, and creativity.
 When you work so hard to become a strategic thinker, it permeates every part of your life.
 You develop the habits of setting goals, thinking about how to achieve those goals, giving yourself time lines -- and then work hard, study, and let your creativity lead the way.

 One of the big parts of the millionaire mindset is spending time doing things that you don't naturally do.
 You might pick up an instrument to learn, learn chess, join a bridge club, learn to sew, or take yoga classes.
 Moving outside of your comfort zone will become comfortable in both your business and personal life.
 All of the new characteristics that you are developing will seep out into how you act.
 You will become more interesting, a better friend to others, and a person people enjoy being around.